 December 2025 Cruise Price Index Report

 Cruise prices dropped this month — an unusual trend for December.
 We tracked over 636,000 price snapshots across 55+ ships, and the market saw aggressive discounting on January sailings, a widening gap between budget and premium lines, and Norwegian leading with 60%+ price drops on select sailings.
+Our Cruise Price Tracker shows these trends in real-time on any sailing you're watching.

 Market Snapshot